Hendrika2000/Customer-Market-Analysis-/README.md

 ## Recommendation

 **- Marketing Strategy for Repeat Customers**

-  Utilize the fact that 97.12% of customers make repeat purchases by creating appealing loyalty programs, such as
-  special discounts or exclusive offers for future purchases.
-  Develop marketing campaigns targeting the 55+ age group, as they represent the largest customer segment (30.20%).
+  Utilize the fact that 97.12% of customers make repeat purchases by creating appealing loyalty programs, such as special discounts or exclusive offers for future purchases.Develop marketing campaigns targeting the 55+ age group, as they represent the largest customer segment (30.20%).
 Use marketing channels most popular with this age group, such as email or social media platforms they frequently use.

-**- Optimize Sales for Most Frequently Ordered Products** Focus on promoting and offering special deals for clothing, as it is the most frequently ordered product.
+**- Optimize Sales for Most Frequently Ordered Products**

+  Focus on promoting and offering special deals for clothing, as it is the most frequently ordered product.
   Review annual sales strategies considering that books and clothing alternate as top-selling products.
 Aggressively promote these items during peak sales seasons.

 **- Customer Segmentation Based on Value**

   For top customers (active-frequent-high value), offer exclusive programs such as premium memberships, early access    to new products, or special events.
 These customers purchase an average of 19 times, spend around $51,987, and made their last purchase within the past 8 days.
   Provide incentives to increase purchase frequency for active-regular-high value customers who buy an average of 7